ga-wdi-lessons/js-events-callbacks/readme.md

 * Come up with your own definition without looking at any other sources.
 Don't worry about getting it right -- what do you **think** an event is?
 * Now, find (i.e., Google) some documentation on Javascript events.
 Does that information match your definition?
 How would you change it?
 * Write down three examples of an event.

 > If you need some help, you can find information on events and examples [here](http://www.w3schools.com/js/js_events.asp) and [here](https://developer.mozilla.org/en-US/docs/Web/Events).

 ### Setting Up An Event Listener (10 minutes / 0:25)

+Now that we know a bit about events in Javascript, let's wire up our code to be able to respond to those events.
 In order to run code in response to an event, we need to define an **Event Listener**.
 Below you'll find a simple event listener.
 It's purpose?
 Print a message to the console whenever a button is clicked...

 ```js
 var button = document.querySelector( "button" );